 This damage creates secondary effects like impaired mobility, speech difficulties, or other complications.
 The goal of stroke rehabilitation is to improve these secondary effects to the best of your ability.

 A large part of recovery often involves multidisciplinary therapy.
 This may include physical therapy to help restore movement, speech therapy to help with language, dysphagia, and cognitive deficits, and occupational therapy to increase participation in daily activities.

 The road to recovery is often long because most patients are working on more than one problem.

 While rehabilitation is underway, it’s important to keep track of progress in a journal.
 It can help you notice and celebrate the signs of recovery from stroke.

 Signs of Recovery from Stroke

 As you progress on the road to recovery, there are a few patterns that signify progress.

-Here are some of the most common signs of recovery from stroke:
+Here are some of the most common patterns and signs of recovery from stroke:

 1. Progress occurring fastest within the first 3 months

 While everyone recovers from stroke at a different pace, there’s a well-known phenomenon around the stroke recovery plateau.